idia640/presentations/week07/PITCHME.md

 Note:

-What are emotions?
-To talk about them, we have to referencereward & punishment, drives, motivations, and basic life regulation.
+To talk about emotions, we also have to reference reward & punishment, and drives & motivations.
 They are important as key elements in decision-making and learning.

 Damasio speaks of emotions as automated programs of actions.
 (Facial expressions, posture, etc.)

 This raises the question of whether emotions are universal?
-There appear to be universal facial expressions which are reflections of emotion through feeling.
+There appear to be universal facial expressions; reflections of emotion through feeling.

-Facial expressions not only are informative about individuals’ feelings, but patterns of neurophysiological activation in their bodies.
+Facial expressions are not only are informative about individuals’ feelings, but also patterns of neurophysiological activation in their bodies.

 Paul Ekman notes that facial expressions are universal - they are predictably stable biological constructs.
 But what triggers emotions are not.

 His experiments noted that when subjects moved facial muscles to reflect emotional states, they experienced feelings appropriate to the expression.

+Not unlike the metaphor of the emotion thermometer, Damasio refers to the idea of background emotions that re largely positive or negative; he discusses their role in our perception of the continuity of conscious awareness.

-Damasio mentions fear, anger, sadness, happiness, disgust, and surprise as "so-called universal emotions".
+Damasio also talks about fear, anger, sadness, happiness, disgust, and surprise as "so-called universal emotions".
 But Eklman lists six overlapping basic emotions, while Panksepp (animal behaviorst) seven.

-Damasio also refers to the idea of background emotions.
-These appear to be largely positive or negative in affect and he discusses their role in our perception of the continuity of conscious awareness.
+There is no universal agreement on basic emotions.

 ---